AYLIEN/fine-grained-event-classification/blogs/fine-grained-event-classification-blogpost.md

 There are many reasons I might be monitoring the news for a certain type of event -- I might be looking for events that would impact the supply chain of a particular business, or for events that are likely to impact political decisions in a certain region.
 One of the most common reasons to monitor the news at scale is to filter for new risks related to a particular business vertical.
 In each of these examples, I am looking for news events that meet a certain criteria.
 One way to specify the type of event I'm looking for is to use a taxonomy of event types such as the one used by ACLED.

 Given a new piece of news content, one of the first things we may ask is "does this contain a new event?", then, if it does, "what type of event is this?".
-Defining what an `Event` is/isn't is notoriously challenging, but in this work we will stick to discrete occurences over short timespans, following the ACLED taxonomies.
+Defining what an `Event` is is notoriously challenging, but in this work we will stick to discrete occurences over short timespans, following the ACLED taxonomies.
 Implicitly or explicitly, we have a taxonomy of event types, and we would like to put this piece of content in its place, or ignore it if it isn't one of the things we're looking for.

 But often, we are really only interested in certain _kinds_ of events.
 In other words, in my personal feed, I only want to see events meeting certain criteria.
 For example, I might only care about monitoring a conflict or geopolitical crisis in a certain region.
 I want to filter the news stream, removing everything that doesn't meet the criteria of an interesting event.
 There are many ways we might approach this, but one of the most straightforward is to label each piece of content with one or more labels indicting what type of event happened.